bbauska/TUMx-DWAPNx/README.md

 Node.js and NPM.
 When your install Node.js, you automatically install NPM as well.

-So, don\'t worry, it\'s not two separate things.
+So, don&apos;t worry, it&apos;s not two separate things.
 You can install Node.js by following the link on the slide, which is nodejs.org.
 You then have to use the command line to navigate to the folder where the applications are and you will know when you are in this folder if you can open the index.js file, which is